alf1303/Artnet_WS281x_Esp8266/README.md

 #define DROP_PACKETS
 Using this allow dropping packets, if interval after previous packets is less then MIN_TIME (30ms for now)
+#define MIN_TIME 15 Minimum time duration in ms between 2 received packets, when packet will be shown.
+(15 for Continuous mode, 30 for reduced)

 GENERAL INFO:
 WIFI SSID: ANetEsp